Last Flag Flying: Plot

 Sal, Mueller and Doc begin a long road trip back home, waylaid by the Department of Homeland Security (alerted by their cash rental, vague destination and Mueller's praying) and a missed train in New York City.
 Over the course of the journey, the clashing becomes more good natured and Doc begins to boost in the company of his friends.
 Sal asks Doc to move to his town to run the bar with him, and the three purchase their first cell phones to stay in contact.
 Their trip takes them to Boston where Sal insists that they meet the mother of Jimmy Hightower, the fellow Marine who died painfully without morphine.
 When they arrive, they realise that Mrs. Hightower was given the same story about her son's heroism that Doc was given about Larry Jr.; Sal decides not to deny her the story and the trio pretend to have been the men that Hightower saved when he was killed in action.

 The group return to Portsmouth for Larry Jr.'s funeral, and where Washington persuades Doc that Larry's civilian suit will be too small and he should be buried in his dress blues.
 At the burial, Sal and Mueller wear their uniforms, and participate in the flag-folding ceremony.
 Back at Doc's house, Washington gives Doc a letter from Larry Jr., claiming not to have read it.
 Doc reads his wishes: to be buried beside his mother wearing his uniform.
-Doc smiles as Larry thanks him for being a great father.
+Doc smiles as his son thanks him for being a great father.